 It is traditional and useful to organize your results into a history from earliest to latest events.
 I will be happy to discuss the maps with you and provide feedback.

 Your presentation should focus on three or so major points about the geologic history that can be drawn from the map.
 You might put them in historical order.
 You also need to point out on the map the evidence for your assertions.
-Five mintues is not much time.
+Five min tues is not much time, and so you should definitely carefully organize and even practice your presentation.
+The objective of your presentation is to educate the other students about the structural geology and history of your assigned map area.